thomaskioko/blog/content/posts/composing-complex-screens-with-decompose.md

 series: "Tv Maniac Journey"
 ---

-This is the first post in a three part series on building Tv Maniac's screens and navigation with Decompose.
+This is the first post in a multiple part series on building Tv Maniac's screens and navigation with Decompose.
 The next two posts will cover navigation and codegen.
 I'll walk you through how I use Decompose to navigate between screens while keeping screens and features free of navigation logic.
 Code generation writes all the DI bindings, so adding a new feature and wiring up its navigation stays simple.

 [Tv Maniac](https://github.com/thomaskioko/tv-maniac) is a Kotlin Multiplatform app that runs on Android and iOS.
 [Decompose](https://arkivanov.github.io/Decompose/) is the library I use to handle navigation and state on the shared side.
 Each screen is a component that owns its state and survives configuration changes, much like an Android ViewModel, except the same component drives both the Android and iOS UI.